stelcodes/nuzzle/README.md

 Each key in this map is called an `id`.
 Each `id` can either be a keyword (`:social`) or a vector of keywords (`[:blog-posts :using-clojure]`).

 If the `id` is a keyword, the key-value pair is just extra information about the site.
 It has no effect on the website structure.
-It can easily be retrieved while you're creating Hiccup inside the `:render-fn` function from our `global-config`.
+It can easily be retrieved while you're creating Hiccup inside the `:render-page` function from our `global-config`.

 If the `id` is a vector like `[:blog-posts :using-clojure]`, it represents a page of the web site.
 The key `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"`.
 Cool right?
 From now on we'll call these **pages**.
 Pages have some special keys which are all optional: